How to block or allow browser notifications from any website

 You can use the same dialog box to change your mind about a website that you’ve blocked or allowed permissions from in the past.
 Just click the small drop-down box next to the website in question and choose Allow or Deny from the list.

 Change the Microsoft Edge notification settings

 When a site wants to send you notifications in Microsoft Edge, you’ll first see a small pop-up box that lets you choose whether to allow or block them.
 You can also change this site-specific setting at any point by clicking the site information icon (a padlock or “i” symbol) on the far left of the address bar, choosing Permissions for this site, finding the Notifications option, and adjusting the options in the dropdown menu to its right.

 [Related: Five simple tricks to speed up your browser]

-To see the settings for every site you’ve visited, click the three-slider icon in the top right corner of the Opera interface, and choose Go to full browser settings, Site settings, and Notifications.
+To see the settings for every site you’ve visited, click the cog icon on the Opera browser’s left-hand sidebar.
+From there, choose Privacy & security, Site settings, and Notifications.
 You can adjust the configuration for sites already listed, and add new entries with the Add button.

 When it comes to Opera for Android, again you can tap the padlock icon in the address bar, and go to Site settings to control notification permissions.
 To see the settings for all sites, tap the Opera icon in the lower right corner of the interface and go to Settings, Site settings, and Notifications.